zooba/pymanager/doc/using.rst

    ``py.exe`` alias is set to ""Python install manager"".
    "
-   "``py`` gives me a ""can't open file"" error when I type commands in my terminal.", "Click Start, open ""Installed apps"", search for ""Python launcher"" and uninstall it.
+   "``py`` gives me a ""can't open file"" error when I type commands in my terminal.", "This usually means you have the legacy launcher installed and it has priority over the Python install manager.
+To remove, click Start, open ""Installed apps"", search for ""Python launcher"" and uninstall it.
    "
    "``python`` doesn't launch the same runtime as ``py``", "Click Start, open ""Installed apps"", look for any existing Python runtimes, and either remove